-- Submit a copy of the draft TR for review to the NOSB materials committee and the committee that the substance is being petitioned for addition or prohibition from the National List (Grops, Livestock or Handling); - Review the draft TR against the following performance criteria.
-The report will be acceptable when it: - Is consistent in format, level of detail and tone; - OF IS TECHNICALLY OBJECTIVE AND FREE FROM OPINIONS OR CONJECTURE; - Is written in a style appropriate for non-technical readers (e.g. free of technical jargon); - Is prepared using a well-defined and consistent procedure consisting of information gathering, information synthesis and document preparation, and quality assurance; - Is based on the best available information that can be obtained within the designated time frame; - Is thoroughly supported using literature citations; and, - Addresses all evaluation questions as set out in the SOW.
+• Submit a copy of the draft TR for review to the NOSB materials committee and the committee that the substance is being petitioned for addition or prohibition from the National List (Crops, Livestock or Handling);

+Review the draft TR against the following performance criteria.
+The report will be acceptable when it:

+- CONTRACT OF AND FREE FROM OPINIONS OR CONJECTURE - o -- Is written in a style appropriate for non-technical readers (e.g. free of technical jargon); - Is propared using a well-defined and consistent procedure consisting of information gathering, information synthesis and document preparation, and quality assurance; - Is based on the best available information that can be obtained within the designated time frame; - Is thoroughly supported using literature citations; and, - Addresses all evaluation questions as set out in the SOW.